best beaches in peru

 The 15 best Peruvian beaches to enjoy on your vacation

-1. Punta Sal (Tumbes)
+1. Punta Sal

-punta sal beaches in peru
+punta sal peru beaches

 Located along the north coast.
-Exactly 80 kilometers from the south of Tumbes (The northernmost city in the country, bordering Ecuador country), Punta Sal is considered one of the most beautiful and charming first-class beaches in the Andean country.
-Also, due to its location close to the equator zone that generates a current of warm waters to the south called the “El Niño Current”, the temperature of seawater is around 24 °C throughout the year.
-Thanks to its soft sand beaches, blue water, and spectacular views, Punta Sal is considered by many to be one of the best beaches in Peru.
+Exactly 80 kilometers from the south of Tumbes (The northernmost city in the country, bordering Ecuador country).
+Punta Sal is considered one of the most beautiful and charming first-class beaches in the Andean country.
+Due to its location close to the equator zone that generates a current of warm waters to the south called the “El Niño Current”, the temperature of seawater is around 24 °C throughout the year.
+Thanks to its soft sand, spectacular views, pleasant temperature, accompanied by calm waters -perfect for sport fishing- Punta Sal is considered by many to be one of the best ones in the Andean country.

 • What to do: Relaxing, perfect to spend romantic evenings at sunset, sport fishing, diving, surfing, windsurfing, or kite surfing.